hsigeman/findZX/README.md

 To render an interactive HTML report for all output plots (with longer descriptions of each plot), use this command:

-    snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --report report.html
+    snakemake -s workflow/findZX --configfile config/config.yml --cores 1 -R all -k --use-conda --report report.html
-    snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --report report_synteny.html
+    snakemake -s workflow/findZX-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --report report_synteny.html

 Open the files "report.html" and "report_synteny.html" to check out the reports.

 For more information about the results, check out our bioRxiv preprint (ADD LINK).

-### Stop XYZWfinder after trimming to inspect the trimming results
+### Stop findZX after trimming to inspect the trimming results

 In this example, we ran the entire pipeline from start to finish in one go.
 When working on a new dataset, however, it is a good idea to inspect the success of the trimming before continuing.
-XYZWfinder can do that.
+FindZX can do that.
 To start over again, delete the directory with the results from the test dataset:

     rm -r results/AloPal_test

 Then, rerun only the trimming and quality control steps using this command:

-    snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml -k --cores 1 --use-conda -R multiqc_stop --notemp
+    snakemake -s workflow/findZX{-synteny} --configfile config/config.yml -k --cores 1 --use-conda -R multiqc_stop --notemp

 *-R multiqc_stop* tells snakemake to stop the pipeline after trimming and quality control